PoojaRemesh/FRTproject/README.md

 Website link : https://zealous-coast-06cb64e10.1.azurestaticapps.net

-The screenshots of the website is as follows:
+The screenshots of the website, as well as, the azure portal are as follows:

 HOME (index.html)